Past contributors include

 "The tutorial has spurred me on and given me the motivation to push my work to another level."

-Saturday 17 May: 1-2-1 Tutorials with Graham Crowley
+Saturday 13 September: 1-2-1 Tutorials with Graham Crowley

 "It is seven years since I had a one-to-one crit, with someone who was prepared to look at my work and tell me, honestly, what they saw.
 And the connections, sparks, observations will nourish me for a long while yet.
 It was a liberating experience, the chance to say out-loud one's doubts and hopes, and to return to one's work feeling energised."

 "One of the best things I have ever done for my practice - so helpful and inspiring."